alexgenovese/ComfyUI_HF_Servelress_Inference/README.md

 # Huggingface Api Serverless Inference

-It's a simple node that run the inference for a LLM endpoint.
+It's a node to Enhance any Prompt running the inference of LLM model on the serverless endpoint on Hugginggface.

 Inputs:
 - hf_token: String -- It's the token string